jjradler/tt-patches/README.md

 This is a collection of Pure Data patches intended for use on [mxmxmx's Terminal Tedium](https://github.com/mxmxmx/terminal_tedium) Eurorack module.

+I have forked the original repository by [wilsonr](https://github.com/wilsonr) to play around with it and build my own extensions for the Terminal Tedium.

 ## Basil

 [Basil](https://github.com/wilsontr/tt-patches/tree/master/basil) is a dual VCO with controls for waveshaping and intermodulation.
 It's good at creating harsh, metallic, digital textures.
 It's based on an algorithm in [Noise Engineering's Loquelic Iteritas](https://www.noiseengineering.us/loquelic-iteritas/) Eurorack module.